-Don’t worry if you can’t get a Meyer lemon, the regular kind will do.
-But if you can, you’ll find its flavour is remarkable.
-It lifts this risotto to another level.
+Inspired by a stroll through Santa Monica farmers’ market when it was heaving with citrus and asparagus, this is a seasonal treat which deserved the freshest ingredients you can find.
+Don’t worry if you can’t find a Meyer lemon, the regular kind will do.
+But if you can, its flavour is remarkable, lifting this risotto to another level.

 500g Arborio rice

 300ml vegetable or chicken stock